 In order to market and sell our products in the European Union and other jurisdictions, we or our third-party collaborators must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 Regulatory approval processes outside the United States generally include all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the United States, it is required that the product be approved for reimbursement before the product can be commercialized in that country.
 We may not obtain approvals from regulatory authorities outside the United States on a timely basis, if at all.
 Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
 We may not be able to submit for marketing approvals and may not receive the necessary approvals to commercialize our product candidates in any particular market.
-For example, we have entered into an exclusive license agreement with Neopharm Ltd. ("Neopharm"), pursuant to which Neopharm is leading the process for seeking regulatory approval of Jelmyto in Israel.
-Neopharm initiated the regulatory approval process in June 2021 and the Israeli Ministry of Health has issued a registration certificate for the product.
-Additional analytical testing of proposed commercial materials is required to be completed before full clearance to market.
-Even if Jelmyto is fully approved for marketing in Israel, there can be no assurance that it will achieve the broad degree of physician adoption and use and market acceptance necessary for commercial success.
+Even though Jelmyto is fully approved for marketing in Israel, there can be no assurance that it will achieve the broad degree of physician adoption and use, reimbursement and market acceptance necessary for commercial success.